emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 # A self contained proof of the Yoneda lemma

-This file, which is independent of the rest of the simplicial HoTT repository, contains a self-contained proof of the Yoneda lemma in the special case where both functors are contravariantly representable.
+This file, which is independent of the rest of the simplicial HoTT repository, contains a self-contained proof of the ∞-categorical Yoneda lemma in the special case where both functors are contravariantly representable.
 This is intended for expository purposes.

 We capitalize the first letter of the terms defined here when they are either duplications of our specializations of terms defined in the braoder repository.

 This is a literate `rzk` file: